 Lorcan was lucky Dom Apparated them into his bathroom; as soon as his feet touched the floor, he threw up.
 "I heard you telling Ted you were gonna be sick."

 Lorcan replied with a thumbs up and wrapped his arms around his head again.
-Dom stayed by the door until Lorcan felt he was OK.
+Dom stayed by the door until Lorcan felt he was okay.
 He wobbled trying to stand and Dom caught him in his arms.
 "Thanks."

 "Still drunk," Lorcan giggled.
 Dom guided him to his bedroom.
 "How the hell do you know where everything is?" he asked.